 Specific workflow scenarios are not defined by this document.
-Rather, they are defined in Interoperability Conformance Specification (ICS) documents (separate from this document) which outline explicit profile encoding requirements as well as the CMM processing controls related to each of the workflow scenarios specified by the ICS.
+Rather, they are defined in ICS documents (separate from this document) which outline explicit profile encoding requirements as well as CMM processing controls related to each workflow scenario that are specified by the ICS.